fbec76/beacon-app/README.md

 Beacon is an app which provides a way on how to get home safe by tracking a users location and take actions if there are complications on the way without the user having to do anything.

+# Beacon - Get home safe

+Beacon is an app which provides a way on how to get home safe by tracking a users location and take actions if there are complications on the way without the user having to do anything.

 ## Idea

 Beacon is an app helping people to get home safe.
 It is a location based app which tracks the location of the user and takes action in case of danger.